Keyboard shortcuts

 Listen for state changes with the free-function stateOnChange:

-const count = State(0);
+const watched = State(0)

-stateOnChange(count, (newValue: number) => {
+stateOnChange(watched, (newValue: number) => {

-console.log(`Count changed to ${newValue}`);
+console.log(`Count changed to ${newValue}`)

 ForEach